arcalumis/warp-in-the-box/README.md

 The purpose of this repository is to allow anyone to have the access to setting up a secure* webserver running the following stack:

+- Ubuntu 20.04
-- Ubuntu 20.04 w/ easy sudo'd user setup for public key authentication
+  - sudo user setup
+  - firewall limited traffic
 - NGINX with SSH Certificate Automatically Created
-- NodeJS (14.x) Running Express Webserver
+- NodeJS (14.x) running Express webserver
 - Babel transpilation, Sass and Webpack out-of-the-box.
 - MongoDB (soon to be optional)

 Quickly prototype an idea using advanced build tools.

-**All this set up in under  minutes**
+**Scratch to set up in 11 minutes**

 Notes: Before beginning, you should have a domain (or subdomain) registered and ready to point to a fresh server.
 *This will be necessary for setting up the ssl certificate.*